nyvyn/nyvyn.github.io/_notes/2024-12-24-graph-embeddings.markdown

 visual predators (4) each form distinct clusters

 This demonstrates how the matryoshka structure preserves broad categorical relationships in the lower dimensions while encoding more specific features in the higher dimensions.
+However, it's important to note that this hierarchical preservation is not perfect - some fine-grained relationships may be lost or distorted in lower dimensions, and the quality of preservation can vary depending on the training data distribution and the specific implementation of the dimensional reduction mechanism.

 In practice, creating meaningful graph structures from embeddings requires careful consideration of similarity thresholds and edge directionality.
 A common approach is to use cosine similarity with different thresholds at